vshn/appcat-service-crossgres/README.md

 ### Deploying additional resources

 Crossplane itself is not intended to deploy arbitrary namespaced K8s objects.
 See [here](https://github.com/crossplane/crossplane/issues/1730) for more information about this topic.
 To combat this there's the [provider-kubernetes](https://github.com/crossplane-contrib/provider-kubernetes) which has a nice feature set.

+## Run the Tests

+Testing of the composition is handled by kuttl.
+You need it installed on your machine in order to run the tests.

+Once you've installed it, you can simply run:
+`make run-tests`

+The tests themselves are located in the `test` folder.